o-leolleo/blog/content/blog/hugo-tailwind-cf-pages--and-gh-actions.md

 ## Conclusion

 I've finally assembled the tools and managed to get the time to write this very first post in a long time.
 The chosen tools made the whole process smooth especially due to the content and community around them.
-The idea is with time to fill this site with interesting posts 😄.
+With time, I can fill this place of the web with more and more content 😄.
 Hope you enjoyed this first one!